kelsierfin/BasicGamingPlatform/Authentication Team Files/auth_use_case_descriptions.md

 2. System validates these credentials.
 3. The player clicks on match history
 4. the match history is visible to the player through a user interface.
-5. if the player has no match hisotry, the UI shows a 0/NA or an error window letting the user know the absence of the match history
+5. if the player has no match history, the UI shows a 0/NA or an error window letting the user know the absence of the match history

 **Post-Conditions**
-- The player is able to veiw the matches, their serial number and the stats related to the match.
+- The player is able to view the matches, their serial number and the stats related to the match.

 **Priority**
 - High- Match History is crucial in mathcmaking and keeping the stats of the player